 This tradition has its roots in Biblical metaphor.
 In Isaiah 4:3, the prophet speaks of the survivors of the Babylonian invasion as those who are “recorded for life in Jerusalem.”
 It is referenced more clearly in a book of midrash called the Book of Jubilees that was not accepted for inclusion in most Bibles.
 The idea of a divine accounting book has its origins in Babylonia, where the concept of a Day of Judgment also first appeared.
 The civilizations of Mesopotamia were enthusiastic about bookkeeping.
 Much of the written materials we have from them are accounting books; it’s not surprising that they thought the gods would love accounting, too.

 So why keep this tradition, if we don’t take it literally?
 The written word is a powerful image in the Jewish imagination.
 Words are powerful (they are the means of Creation in Genesis) – the written word even more so.
 God writes on the tablets at Sinai, to establish the laws of the covenant.
-The medieval teacher Bachya ibn Pekuda wrote that “our days are scrolls, and we write upon them the Torah of our lives.”
+The medieval teacher Bachya ibn Pekuda wrote, “Our days are scrolls.
+Write on them what you wish to be remembered.”

 God may not keep an actual accounting book, but our lives are finite.
 None of us knows when we are going to die, only that we will not live forever.
 On Yom Kippur, we take a day to think seriously about our lives.
 What have we neglected?
 What have we done that we would regret?
 On Yom Kippur, there is still time to make it right.
 But the image of the Book of Life pushes us to get moving.
 Do not delay another hour!
 Because we don’t know how long we’ve got, how many more pages there are in our book.